andrebradshaw/codeBoxJS/README.md

+# codeBoxJS
-# bookmarklet provides the ability to write and execute JavaScript within a draggable pop-up window. (does execute on sites like GitHub which prevent the use of the eval() function
+bookmarklet provides the ability to write and execute JavaScript within a draggable pop-up window. (does execute on sites like GitHub which prevent the use of the eval() function